For presenting nymphs and streamers to river trout, fly line sucks. There, I said it. Now I have to defend it.

 — — — — — —

 I wrote this article in the winter of 2016, and it immediately caught fire, provoking much conversation and even some intense controversy (which seems kinda silly).
 The interest showed me how hungry people are for this information, so I kicked off a series of articles detailing how and where I learned about the Mono Rig, what we use it for and how it developed into a full system.
-(Links to those articles are provided at the conclusion of this one.)
+(All the Mono Rig articles are found HERE.)

 Isn’t this just like spin fishing?